A = 1.5Overview of notebook

 Ex.
 4.3: Further, select the subset of data for the station

-.
+UK000056225and only observations for maximal temperature.
+Make a copy of the DataFrame and store this in the variabledf_select.
 Explain in a one or two sentences how copying works.
-Write your answer in a multi line comment like""" Your answer here """
+Write your answer in a multi line comment like""" Your answer here """.

 Hint: The